 Surrey remains one of the most desirable counties to move to in the South of England.
 Rich in heritage and tradition, it is also home to many park home communities and residential zones.
 Penton Park is not only one of the biggest residential communities in the area, but in the UK.
-It offers extensive luxury pitches to retirees and those approaching retirement age.
+It offers extensive luxury pitches to over 50's.
 Therefore, people choose Penton Park not only for ease of access to Surrey’s most popular attractions, but also for the extensive facilities.

 Penton Park is a hugely popular residential neighbourhood, with static lodges and pitches set up for residents over the age of 50.
 Therefore, the community is both close-knit and welcoming.
 The park staff are well-known for being friendly and accommodating, and the resort has seen considerable development over the years.
 Residents benefit from exclusive housing, streets and private parking, as well as all the modern conveniences they would expect from their own properties elsewhere.